-There’s plenty happening throughout the summer holidays at Dyrham Park to keep families entertained.
+Although Old Lodge play area is currently closed for a revamp, there’s plenty happening throughout the year at Dyrham Park to keep families entertained.

 The National Trust's popular 50 things to do before you’re 11 ¾ challenges young explorers to connect with nature through play.
-Many of the activities outlined can be completed at Dyrham Park like cloud-watching, getting to know a tree or den-building.
+Many of the activities outlined can be completed at Dyrham Park like cloud-watching or getting to know a tree.
 We have material available at Visitor Reception to help you with this.
 You can also access the full list online here.

 Relax in the garden

 The garden sits in the shadow of the main house and neighbouring St Peter's Church.
 There are plenty of inviting benches and spots to rest along the way.